Hey there, time traveller!

 ECRC is the private contractor, certified by Transport Canada and owned by several Canadian oil companies, that provides marine oil-spill cleanup services over a huge area, between the Rocky Mountains and the East Coast.
 It would be the firm called in to manage any big spill in Churchill, dispatching specially trained crews who follow preapproved response protocols.
 It has staff and equipment at the ready in several large ports, such as Montreal and Halifax, but is only now getting familiar with Churchill.

 'We've done a fair amount of planning with respect to Churchill.
-In reality, it's not a very easy place to get to'
+In reality, it's not a very easy place to get to'-- Jim Carson, president of the Eastern Canada Response Corp.

 Officials with Omnitrax say they plan to have their own advanced spill prevention and containment plans and equipment in place that could trump the need for ECRC.